To become a Foster or Adoptive parent, you only need to ask.

 How to change a youth's life in foster care:

 - 1. Make that call!

 When you call us at 866-782-9474, a foster parent advocate will be ready to answer your questions and send a welcome packet to you – or request a phone call here.

 - 2. Orientation

 You and your family are invited to attend an orientation to receive more information about foster care and the adoption process.
-Training is currently completed on Zoom, but we hope to return in person after Covid-19 says it's safe to do so.
+Training is currently completed on Zoom.

 - 3. Training